cbaatz/atom-basic/README.md

-[`atom-basic`](https://hackage.haskell.org/package/atom-basic) aims to provide type-safe [RFC4287](http://tools.ietf.org/html/rfc4287) Atom feed construction for the Haskell XML package of your choice.
+[`atom-basic`](https://hackage.haskell.org/package/atom-basic) aims to provide type-safe [RFC4287](http://tools.ietf.org/html/rfc4287) Atom feed construction using [`text`](https://hackage.haskell.org/package/text) for the Haskell XML package of your choice.

-The idea is that you construct a `Feed` or `Entry` using the constructors provided by the package.
-You then generate some Haskell XML value from this using the `feedXML` or `entryXML` functions.
+The idea is that you construct a `Feed` or `Entry` using the constructors provided by the package and then generate XML of your preferred type from this using the `feedXML` or `entryXML` functions.

 The type of XML generated is determiend by the `XMLGen` record.
 This consists